GalahadXVI/galahadxvi.github.io/src/markdown/ai-laravel-and-the-gap-between-code-and-architecture.md

 In SimpleMMO, with the narrow approach I mentioned earlier, it started off very directly.
 When a battle finishes, we calculate the base experience from the enemy, then we apply any modifiers, in this case the potion.
 Job done.
 It’s simple, and it works.

-Then a few weeks later we introduce another source of bonus XP, say a magical item that grants +20% experience while it’s equipped.
+Then a few weeks later we introduce another source of bonus experience, say a magical item that grants +20% experience while it’s equipped.
 So we just add another condition into the same battle calculation.
 You end up with something along these lines when you finalise the battle:

 ```
 $base_experience = 100;
 $potion_modifier = 0.5; // 50%
 $magical_item_modifier = 0.2; // 20%
 $potion_bonus = $has_taken_potion ? $base_experience * $potion_modifier : 0;
 $magical_item_bonus = $has_magical_item ? $base_experience * $magical_item_modifier : 0;
 $final_experience = $base_experience + $potion_bonus + $magical_item_bonus;
 ```